MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasmo-installation.md

 curl "http://wasm-route.oto.tools:8080" -H "foo:bar"
 ```

-Congratulations, you have successfully written your first validator using your own manager.
+Congratulations, you have successfully written your first validator using your own Wasmo.